-- 1. Administeration team will continue to support teachers by fostering high quality teaching to improve numeracy knowledge and skills. - 2.
+- 1. Administration team will continue to support teachers by fostering high quality teaching to improve numeracy knowledge and skills. - 2.
 Staff will be encouraged to attend professional development in the areas of Collaborative Response, Differentiated Instruction, Differentiated Assessment (Assessment Literacy), and effective teaching practices. - 3.
 Staff will be encouraged to develop professional development plans that align with the school's and the division's numeracy goals. - 4.
 Staff will administer the EICS Math Assessment to Grade 7 and the MIPI to Grades 8-10 students in the first three weeks of the school year, the Grade 7 EICS Math Assessment by mid-March, and to analyze the results to inform teaching practices that best support numeracy learning. - 5.
-Staff will administer the NCAT in Grades 7-9 classrooms throughout the school year, and to analyze the results to inform teaching practices that best support numeracy learning. - Staff will implement and follow the instruction and assessment schedule for Grades 7-9 Mathematics. - 7.
+Staff will administer the NCAT in Grades 7-9 classrooms throughout the school year, and to analyze the results to inform teaching practices that best support numeracy learning. - 6.
+Staff will implement and follow the instruction and assessment schedule for Grades 7-9 Mathematics. - 7.
 Staff will be encouraged to participate on working committees of teachers to develop common assessments of core learner outcomes in Mathematics across grade levels. - 8.
+School administration will establish and maintain focused numeracy instructional blocks within all classrooms in the school.
+Additional time will be added to the 2025-2026 timetable. - 9.
 Staff will continually seek opportunities to naturally weave Indigenous ways of knowing, cultures, histories and languages into the classroom and school.